fiesta/apidocs/message-middleware-api.rst

 `group_name` is the name used by the sender for the group.

-.. note:: Different users might have different names for the same group.
+.. note:: Different users might have different names for the same group, and different groups can also share the same name for different users.
+In short, use `group_name` for display purposes but don't use it as an ID.

 `sender_id` is the user id of the message's sender.